payable/ecr-sdks/README.md

 #### Checking the terminal status

-Browser the terminal's IP address with 8080 port number in the same network to ensure the terminal status.
+Browse the terminal's IP address with 8080 port number in the same network to ensure the terminal status.

 Example: `http://192.168.2.204:8080`